 The function u(x,t) is to be solved for in the equation:

 du/dt + u * du/dx = nu * d^2u/dx^2for 0 < nu, a <= x <= b, tmin <= t <= tmax with initial condition

 Problem data includes the spatial endpoints a and b, the Dirichlet boundary values u(a,t) = alpha, u(b,t) = beta, the time limits tmin and tmax, and the (positive) value of the viscosity nu.

 du/dt + 1/2 * d(u^2)/dx = nu * d^2u/dx^2and this is the version we discretize.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-BURGERS_SOLUTION, a MATLAB library which evaluates an exact solution of the time-dependent 1D viscous Burgers equation.
+burgers_solution, a MATLAB code which evaluates an exact solution of the time-dependent 1D viscous Burgers equation.

-FD1D_BURGERS_LEAP, a MATLAB program which applies the finite difference method and the leapfrog approach to solve the non-viscous time-dependent Burgers equation in one spatial dimension.
+fd1d_burgers_leap, a MATLAB code which applies the finite difference method and the leapfrog approach to solve the non-viscous time-dependent Burgers equation in one spatial dimension.